 Photo by Jessica Kaminski

-Praised for “exuding power in every detail of her body language and voice,” Mezzo-Soprano Elissa Pfaender was recently named a winner of the 2023-2024 Opera Foundation Award.
-In the 2024-2025 season, she returns to Teatro Real, where she will perform the role of Anna Kennedy in the theatre’s premiere of Maria Stuarda, directed by Sir David McVicar.
-Later in the season, she returns to Deutsche Oper Berlin, performing the role of Dritte Dame in Die Zauberflöte, and reprising the role of Second Secretary in Nixon in China.
-In summer 2025, she will reprise the title role of Carmen and debut the role of Marcellina in Le Nozze di Figaro at Wolf Trap Opera.
+In the 2024-2025 season, highlights included performing as Anna Kennedy in Maria Stuarda at Teatro Real Madrid, directed by Sir David McVicar.
+She also performed at Deutsche Oper Berlin as Dritte Dame in Die Zauberflöte, and reprised the role of Second Secretary in Nixon in China.
+In summer 2025, she performed the title role of Carmen and debuted the role of Marcellina in Le Nozze di Figaro at Wolf Trap Opera.

 As an Opera Theatre of Saint Louis Gerdine Young Artist, she created the role of Dr. Muriel Elsie Landau in the world premiere of Tobias Picker’s Awakenings, where she was praised for her “mellifluous mezzo...and chest tones of chilling power,” (Operatoday.com).
 Additionally, she sang Third Lady in Die Zauberflöte, and covered the title role of Carmen.
 With New York City Opera, she covered the roles of Mama and Signora Olga in the world premiere of Ricky Ian Gordon’s The Garden of the Finzi-Continis and also frequently performs with the company as a featured soloist in concerts in Bryant Park and Central Park.